 Wine & Tapas Tour: Join our sommelier-led Barcelona wine tour to really dive deep into the world of Catalan and Spanish wines.
 We can also plan private Barcelona wine experiences!

-The most famous local dessert, this is the local version of Creme Brulee (the Catalans claim they invented it first!
-You'll find it on most dessert menus and, usually, it's been flavored with lemon peel and cinnamon (as opposed to the vanilla infused French version.
+The most famous local dessert, this is the local version of crème brûlée (the Catalans claim they invented it first)!
+You'll find it on most dessert menus, and it's usually flavored with lemon peel and cinnamon (as opposed to the vanilla-infused French version).

-Spain's champagne (same method, different grapes-- usually a much better value) is the thing to drink in Barcelona, any time of day.
-That's right-- you can have cava for breakfast (and we do on some of our tours!).
+Spain's champagne (same method, different grapes—usually a much better value) is the thing to drink in Barcelona at any time of day.
+That's right—you can have cava for breakfast (and we do on some of our tours!).

 Learn More: All About Spanish Cava

 They're not my thing (at all!) but Barcelona (like Madrid) is also known for snails, and has entire restaurants dedicated to them.
 I especially love Can Cargol (though I can't speak for the snails...).

 This is the most typical Catalan stew, and it's a hearty one!
 Perfect for cold weather, it includes all sorts of different meats (chicken, beef, pork, lamb...) and often offal parts like pig trotters or ears.
 It also has chickpeas and plenty of vegetables.

 This is the authentic Catalan donut—stuffed with pastry cream and covered in sugar.
 Look for them in pastry shops and get ready for a sugar rush!
 We taste Barcelona's best xuxo on our Tastes & Traditions of Barcelona Food Tour!

 The suisso is intense—full warning!
 It is basically the extremely rich and thick Spanish hot chocolate covered in whipped cream!
 It's best when the cream is homemade—which is always the case at the famous Granja Viader (a stop on our Boqueria Market Tour!).